SwampThingTom/swift-lox/README.md

 This builds three targets.

 * `Lox` is a library containing the parser and interpreter.
-* `generate_ast` is an executable that generates the AST classes.
+* `generate_ast` is a command line executable that generates the AST classes.
-* `lox-macos` is a MacOS command line executable that wraps the Lox library.
+* `lox_cli` is a command line executable that wraps the Lox library.

 ### Modifying the AST